Skip to main content

 JPEG remains the lingua franca of digital photos.
 It trades some compression efficiency for decades of software support.
 For most cross-platform sharing, converting HEIC to JPG once at high quality is the practical path; keep HEIC masters if storage on device matters.

-Neither format is "better" in isolation.
+Neither format is better in isolation.
 HEIC wins for Apple-centric storage; JPG wins for compatibility.
 Use a browser-based converter when you need batch export without installing codecs on Windows.

 Related free tools